Local actions to prevent family violence

 Outcome 1: Children

 Children grow up in homes and communities that are equitable, respectful and free from violence and abuse.

-Exploring funding and partnership opportunities to build on the Council funded 3-year Active Fathers/ Active Dads project (2014-2017).
+Exploring funding and partnership opportunities to build on the Council funded 3-year Active Fathers/ Active Dads project (2014-17).
 This project was implemented by Kildonan UnitingCare in partnership with Merri Health Service to enhance the capacity of Council’s Maternal and Child Health Service to engage fathers about parenting, child bonding, gender equality and respectful relationships.
-An evaluation report will be available in early 2018.
+The project report was completed in June 2018.

 Outcome 2: Youth

 Young people feel confident and supported to engage in respectful relationships and equal opportunities.

 Working with partner organisations and the Department of Education and Training to support secondary schools to implement the respectful relationships curriculum as well as support students in the transition from primary school to secondary school.

 Outcome 3: Older people and people with a disability

 Older people and people with a disability live in homes and communities that are respectful and free from violence and abuse.